Alastair Campbell: Stage and screen portrayals

-A regular feature of comedy programme Bremner, Bird and Fortune was a satirical version of Campbell's discussions with Tony Blair, in which Rory Bremner played Blair and Andrew Dunn played Campbell.
+Bremner, Bird and Fortune often satirised Campbell during the Blair years.
 In 2005, Campbell was played by Jonathan Cake in the Channel 4 television film The Government Inspector, based on the David Kelly Case.
-The following year, he was portrayed by Mark Bazeley in the Stephen Frears film The Queen – a role reprised by Bazeley in 2010 follow-up The Special Relationship, also written by Peter Morgan but this time directed by Richard Loncraine.
-Alex Jennings, who portrayed Prince Charles in The Queen, portrayed Campbell in the television drama A Very Social Secretary.
-In an episode of Dead Ringers his close relationship with Tony Blair is satirised in an imaginary scenario where Blair is divorcing his wife.
-He is asked if it will be difficult to sack the person he most loves and cherishes, replying "I'm not sacking Alastair Campbell".
+The following year, he was portrayed by Mark Bazeley in the Stephen Frears film The Queen – a role reprised by Bazeley in 2010 follow-up The Special Relationship.
+Alex Jennings portrayed Campbell in the television drama A Very Social Secretary.
+He featured in Dead Ringers and was portrayed by Adam Damerell in season 6 of The Crown.
+Campbell has been cited as the inspiration for the character of Malcolm Tucker in the BBC political satire comedy The Thick of It.